nasifimtiazohi/Coverity-Data-Analysis/memory/report.md

 #### What percent of memory related CVEs have exploit scripts available?

-If a vulnerability can be exploited in the wild to attack the involved system is debatable.
+If all vulnerabilities can be exploited in the wild to attack the involved system is debatable.
 However, for many CVEs,
 there are exploit scripts publicly available.
 We find that
-**for 396 CVEs among the seven projects, there is an exploit script availble out of which 234 (59 %) are memory related.**
+**for 396 CVEs among the seven projects, there is an exploit script available out of which 234 (59 %) are memory related.**
 Below table present a CWE-breakdown for memory CVEs with an exploit:
 |   CWE-id | CWE-name                                                                | portion among memory CVEs   |